PaulleDemon/PeckSpace-support/TermsAndConditions.md

 As long as the website and the information and services on the website are provided free of charge, we will not be liable for any loss or damage of any nature.

-Below are the some rules to be followed on this website to keep everyone.
+Below are the some rules to followed when using this website.

 Allowed/Disallowed contents on the website:
 * You own the content you post on the website.
 The peckwoods is in no way responsible for the content you post on the website.